aeghost/ezfifos/README.md

   Lwt_main.run Lwt.(join [ server (); ... ])
 ```

-The `listen` function will declare a non-stopping, non-blockant server that will bind `callback` to read result.
+The `listen` function will declare a non-stopping, non-blockant server that will bind `callback` to every LINE read in the FIFO.

-It will run until FIFO is empty and then wait for more.
+It will run on the FIFO until it is empty and then wait for more content.

 It will be closed `at_exit` or when calling `close path` or `stop_all ()`.

-You can stop it by switching the `stop` ref to `true`
+You can stop it by switching the `stop` ref to `true`, stop is a non mandatory value, if None, server will run for ever

 ### Read once